bboc/s3patterns/introduction.md

 title: Introduction
 ---

-## Sociocracy 3.0... ##
+## What is Sociocracy 3.0?

+Sociocracy 3.0 (also known as S3) is a **framework of patterns for collaboration in organizations** that wish to grow more **effective, agile and resilient**.

-...is a method for growing **effective, agile and resilient organization**s of **any size,** from small start-ups to large international networks and nationwide, multi-agency collaboration.
+It be applied in organizations of **any size,** from small start-ups to large international networks and nationwide, multi-agency collaboration.

-...provides a collection of **principles and patterns** to **dynamically steer and evolve organizations**.
+S3 contains patterns ready to use for many different aspects of collaboration, including patterns that enable organizations to discover and develop new patterns according to their needs.

+The patterns in S3 form a pattern language, i.e. while each pattern can be applied independently, patterns mutually reinforce each other, because they are all based on the same set of principles (see the *Seven Principles* at the end of the introduction).

+S3 patterns facilitate positive transformation for individuals, teams and whole organizations by enabling people to..:

+* ...**dynamically steer and evolve** their organizations.
+* ...commit to agreements and account for the consequences
+* ...learn, transform and grow
-...incrementally processes **available information** into **continuous improvement of products, processes and skills**.
+* ...incrementally process available information into **continuous improvement of products, processes and skills***.

-...helps organizations making **the best use of the talent already present**, and to grow flexible organizational **structures that support effective travel of information**.
+* ... make the best use of the skills already present
+* ... grow flexible organizational structures in support of effective flow of information.

-...contains a **soft, iterative approach to implementation** that **meets organizations where they** are and helps them move forward at their own pace.
+* ...take an **open, iterative approach to adoption** that meets organizations where they are and enables them to move forward at their own pace.

- ...draws on the *collective intelligence* of the group
+* ...draw on the *collective intelligence* of the group.

-...facilitates the development of strategies that are “*good enough for now*” and “*safe enough to try*”
+* ...develop creative strategies that are “**good enough for now**” and “**safe enough to try**”.

-...fosters accountability and a sense of engagement ...is a transformational mechanism for both individuals and the whole organization

-Sociocracy 3.0 may be applied within...

-* ...startups
-* ...small and medium businesses
-* ...large international, networked organizations
-* ...families
-* ...investor-funded organizations
-* ...communities
+The focus of this handbook is  mostly on S3 in the context of organizations.
+The patterns themselves are valuable to any group of people who wish to collaborate effectively, including communities, municipalities, families, and even one-to-one relationships.

+## A Brief History of Sociocracy  from 1851 to today ##

 **What’s in a word?**

-* *socio*
-    * from Latin *socius* - companion, friend
+* *socio-* from Latin *socius* - companion, friend
-* *-cracy*
-    * from Ancient Greek krátos - “power, rule”
+* *-cracy*  from Ancient Greek krátos - “power, rule”
-* different to the rule of the *demos*
-    * the general mass of people with voting privileges
+* different to the rule of the *demos* (i.e. the general mass of people with voting privileges)

----

-## A Brief History of Sociocracy  From 1851 to Today ##

 ![](img/general/history.png)

 * 1851 – Auguste Comte
     * Scientific method applied to society
-    * Sociocracy is “*the social order of the future*” - not yet achievable but inevitable
+    * Sociocracy is “*the social order of the future*” - not yet achievable but inevitable!
 * 1881 – Lester Frank Ward
     * redefined the term Sociocracy to describe the rule of the people with relationships with each other
 * 1926 -1954 - Kees Boeke